 One concept can be applied to be many techniques.
 The same is true of movement.
 So these individual building blocks have a wider range of effect than individual techniques.
 Why not focus on them?

 I drilled it, and it didn’t feel right to me.
 So I started asking questions because I wanted to know why.
-Now I have a better understanding of situations where I would use that variation because I didn’t just discard it.
+That process helped me identify possible uses for the variations, and that’s far better than just discarding it.